 Waldegrave has a reputation for outstanding teaching, care and guidance for our current students and this excellence will continue into the sixth form where students will have the opportunity to study with staff who know them well and are highly qualified subject specialists.
-There will be state of the art new facilities fully equipped to provide for the needs of the sixth form.
-Finally we believe that the wider experiences and enrichment offer will central to our ethos.
-We want our sixth form students to work hard and play hard because they should enjoy learning, feel empowered and achieve outstanding results.
+There are state of the art new facilities fully equipped to provide for the needs of the sixth form.
+Finally we believe that the wider experiences and enrichment offer is central to our ethos.
+We want our sixth form students to work hard and play hard because they should enjoy learning, feel empowered and achieve great results.

 What will the timetable be like?

 Students will choose 4 AS levels and then most students will take 3 subjects through to A level?
 Students will have two hours of enrichment every week in Year 12 and 1.5 hours of tutorial time for study skills and PHSE.
 Each student will also have work periods on their timetable and they will be expected to work in the study base during this time.
 The school site will be open until 6pm Monday to Thursday for study support and use of the library and IT facilities.

 What is Waldegrave doing about the changes to A Levels?

 At present we continue to expect all students to study 4 AS subjects.
 Most subjects will take the AS exam in June but not all.
 We will review this decisions for September 2018 in line with national guidance.
 For more information on this topic click here.